Nash-Kelvinator Lansing Michigan

 This is a Nash-Kelvinator built pair of M13 6X30

 Binoculars for the war effort in World War Two.
 All of the

-documentation shows that Nash-Kelvinator made M3 6X30 Binoculars and
+documentation shows that Nash-Kelvinator made M3 6X30 Binoculars.

 be found on the difference between the two types.
 Looking at

-online auctions both types were made and for sale.
-This set built in
+online auctions, both types were made and are for sale.
+This 1944

 person selling them kindly let me take them outside for better light.